Reinvest and Rebuild

 Spend Less, Save More

 The taxes brought in from cannabis sales are only a part of the financial incentives associated with cannabis legalization.
-Under such a system, the government would save an estimated $1.2 billion by ending frivolous drug arrests, unburdening our court systems, and lowering the prison population.
+Under such a system, the government would save hundreds of millions of dollars annually by ending frivolous drug arrests, unburdening our court systems, and lowering the prison population.
 Police would be able to spend more time investigating violent crime and other serious issues that face New York.